Iamtrilly/30-Days-Of-JavaScript/README.md

 # 30-Days-Of-JavaScript
-30 days doing javascript with projects.

 This is a 30-day coding journey in Javascript.
+Complete with 30 beginner friendly projects built on Javascript.

 #Day 1 - Drunkits
 #Day 2 - Clock